Related ToolsBloomfireConfluenceDocument360NotionFreshdesk

 Real Limitations

-The mobile app is excellent for consumption but limited for creation.
-You can search and read beautifully, but creating rich content requires desktop.
+Customization is limited compared to Notion: teams get Bloomfire’s opinionated structure or nothing.
+The mobile app is excellent for consumption but limited for creation - search and reading work beautifully, but rich content creation requires desktop.

 Pros and Cons